 Just as you compare the pros and cons of any place where you’ll put your money, it’s important to understand the benefits and drawbacks of money market accounts.
 (And to clarify, we’re talking about money market accounts, not money market funds.)

 Advantages of money market accounts

-- Your money will be safe in an insured account: You never have to worry about the safety of the funds in a money market account.
+At federally insured institutions, you never have to worry about the safety of the funds in a money market account.
 As long as the bank or credit union has insurance from the FDIC or NCUA, up to $250,000 are protected even if the institution fails and shuts its doors.

-- Your money will earn interest: When you make a deposit in a money market account, it does more than sit there.
+When you make a deposit in a money market account, it does more than sit there.
 It grows.
-The average money market account rate is currently 0.07 percent, according to Bankrate data.
+The average money market account rate is currently 0.09 percent, according to Bankrate data.
 Make sure to shop around, though.
-The best money market rates are approximately seven times the average rates, at around 0.5 to 0.6 percent.
+The best money market rates are significantly higher than the average, with many over 1 percent and up to 1.85 percent.

 Disadvantages of money market accounts